Change pharmacy ownership (not involving relocation)

-On the afternoon of the date advised that settlement will occur, a departmental officer will telephone the application contact must email the Department to provide any outstanding documents and confirm that the pharmacy has legally transferred to the applicant pharmacist(s) and the pharmacy is open and able to supply PBS medicines.
-Alternatively, the Department of Health will accept notification via email confirming that the pharmacy has legally transferred to the applicant pharmacist(s).
+On the day of settlement, prior to 4:00 pm Canberra time, the application contact must email the Department to provide any outstanding documents and confirm that the pharmacy has legally transferred to the applicant pharmacist(s) and the pharmacy is open and able to supply PBS medicines.

 Once confirmed, the new owner(s) will be approved to supply PBS medicines.

-(Note that PBS online claims cannot be made without a PKI certificate.
+(Note that PBS online cannot be accessed without a PRODA account.
 See the section below about claiming for PBS medicines.)

 To view the end-to-end process for a change of ownership application, see the Change of Ownership application process map.

 Change pharmacy business nameTo notify of a change of pharmacy business name:

-- submit a Notification of change of pharmacy registered business (trading) name form (PDF 97 KB);
+- submit a Notification of change of pharmacy registered business (trading) name form via the PBS Approved Suppliers Portal; and

 - provide evidence from the relevant state or territory regulatory authority of the name change.

-Change size of approved pharmacy premisesApproval must be obtained before expanding/contracting the size of a pharmacy.
-Please email firstname.lastname@example.org to request the application form.
-The approved pharmacist will be required to:
+Change size of approved pharmacy premisesApproval must be obtained before expanding/contracting the size of an approved pharmacy.
+To apply for approval, the applicant(s) must:

 - provide copies of the current and proposed plans of the premises; and

-- notify the relevant state or territory regulatory authority has approved, or been notified of, the resizing of the pharmacy premises.
+- provide evidence that the relevant state or territory regulatory authority has approved, or been notified of, the resizing of the pharmacy premises.

-Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacist form (PDF 107 KB) must be submitted via the PBS Approved Suppliers Portal.
+Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacy form, signed by all business owners, must be submitted via the PBS Approved Suppliers Portal.

 Change of postal detailsIf PBS statements are required to be sent to a postal address and not the pharmacy address, email email@example.com.
 The request must be submitted by the owner(s) of the pharmacy and include the pharmacy name, address and approval number, and the details of the new postal address and contact details.
 (Note that PBS statements cannot be emailed.)

-Temporary pharmacy closure – deactivationAn approved pharmacist that needs to close their pharmacy temporarily must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
-Further information is available in the Department of Health's Deactivation guidelines.
+Temporary pharmacy closure – deactivationIf an approved pharmacy needs to be closed temporarily, the business owner(s) must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
+Further information is available in the Department of Health and Aged Care's Deactivation guidelines.

 Pharmacy affected by disasterIf the pharmacy is affected by disaster, permission to supply PBS medicines at alternative premises for a temporary period can be obtained.

-Bankruptcy of approved pharmacist or external administration of pharmacyThe Department of Health must be notified as soon as possible if an approved pharmacist is bankrupt or if an external administrator has been appointed in relation to the pharmacy, on or after 5 December 2019.
+Bankruptcy of approved pharmacist or external administration of pharmacyThe Department of Health and Aged Care must be notified as soon as possible if an owner of an approved pharmacy is bankrupt or if an external administrator has been appointed in relation to the pharmacy, on or after 5 December 2019.

 The appointed trustee in bankruptcy (or external administrator) may apply for permission under section 91B of the National Health Act 1953 to supply pharmaceutical benefits at the pharmacy for a temporary period.
 This is until the pharmacy is sold or the permission is otherwise revoked.

-The trustee (or external administrator) will need to provide:
+The trustee (or external administrator) will need to:

-An Application for permission to supply pharmaceutical benefits following bankruptcy or external administration form (PDF 133 KB); and
+- submit an Application for permission to supply pharmaceutical benefits following bankruptcy or external administration form via the PBS Approved Suppliers Portal; and

 Permission can only be granted where the pharmacy can continue (or resume) operating to ensure the community has access to pharmaceutical benefits.